- Created on the 1 February, 2017.

 Osteopontin (OPN) is a highly acidic calcium binding glycosylated phosphoprotein, also a secretory glycoprotein that was first isolated from the bone.
 It has a molecular weight which can vary as a result of phosphorylation and sugar chain formation, in general it can be anything from 44 to 66kDa.
 Osteopontin has a unique characteristic in that it can assume a number of different molecular forms in vivo as a result of phosphorylation, RNA splicing, degradation by protease, saccharification, sulfation and glycosylation.
 It also contains an Arg-Gly-Asp (RGD) amino acid sequence, this motif allows OPN to bind members of the integrin family (such as avb3) of cell surface receptors.

 OPN is known to be able to coexist with thrombin locally in tissues that are inflamed, injured, vascularized and tumors.
 This ability to coexist with thrombin can help to increase the likelihood of proteolysis and there is growing evidence that this may have a vital physiological role.
-This ELISA kit is specifically designed for measuring the N-terminal OPN (OPN N-Half) fragment cleaved by thrombin.
-Therefore, any other OPN molecules that are not cleaved by thrombin will not be detected by this assay.
+The following assay procedure is designed for measuring the N-terminal OPN (OPN N-Half) fragment cleaved by thrombin.
+Therefore, any other OPN molecules that are not cleaved by thrombin will not be detected.

-The minimum sensitivity detection limit of osteopontin N-terminal (OPN N-Half) using this human osteopontin N-half ELISA kit was approximately 3.0 pmol/L. The dynamic assay range for this kit is 6.25 – 400 pmol/L.
+The minimum sensitivity detection limit of N-terminal OPN using current human osteopontin N-half ELISA kit was approximately 3.0 pmol/L. The dynamic range for this assay is 6.25 – 400 pmol/L.

 - Molecular cloning and sequencing of cDNA encoding urinary stone protein, which is identical to osteopontin.
 Biochem.
 Biophys.
 Res.
 Commun.
 (1992) 184: 859-864.
 Kohri, K., et al.